wealthkernel/api-documentation-guides/docs/webhooks/Getting-Started.md

 ## Configuring webhooks through the portal

-Once you’re up and running with ngrok, you’ll need to configure our webhooks as follows:
+Once you’re up and running with ngrok, you’ll need to configure our webhooks.
+In order to do that, go to our portal and use the left menu to navigate to the webhook pages.

-1. Generate a secret in the portal and save its value for later.
+1. Navigate to the webhooks secret page.
+Click on 'Generate secret' and save its value for later.
 Note that you may only have two active secrets.

   ![Generate a secret in the portal](../../assets/images/webhooks/Generate-Secret.gif)

-2. Create a subscription in the portal, using the HTTPS URL provided by ngrok, ensuring you specify the path that your application has been set up on e.g. `https://9999-123-456-789-12.ngrok.io/webhooks`.
+2. Navigate to the subscriptions page, click on 'Create' a subscription and use the HTTPS URL provided by ngrok, ensuring you specify the path that your application has been set up on e.g. `https://9999-123-456-789-12.ngrok.io/webhooks`.

   ![Create a subscription](../../assets/images/webhooks/Create-Subscription.gif)